EventStore/documentation/docs/cloud/faq/cluster-provisioning.md

 ### Are there plans to support automatic disk resize?

-No, you have to resize the disks yourself.
+No, you have to resize the disks yourself, read the procedure in the [documentation](/cloud/ops/disk_expand/).
 Cloud providers set certain limitations on how often you can perform the disk resize operation, please follow your provider guidelines.